Loading NuWatt Energy...

 Mass Save offers $2,650/ton up to $8,500 for whole-home and $1,125/ton up to $8,500 for partial-home heat pump installations in 2026.
 Basic systems receive $250/ton up to $2,500.
 Income-eligible households get up to $16,000 or no-cost pathways.
 Add the $500 sizing bonus for eligible partial-home projects with a Manual J calculation.
 The HEAT loan provides 0% financing for qualifying improvements.
 To qualify: (1) get a free Mass Save energy assessment, (2) choose a cold-climate, QPL-listed heat pump, (3) submit pre-approval BEFORE installation, (4) use an HPC network contractor.
 The total process takes 8-16 weeks.

-Income-eligible households may also receive free weatherization (insulation and air sealing) as part of the energy assessment, plus enhanced HEAT loan terms.
-Contact Mass Save at 866-527-7283 to check your eligibility — the process is confidential.
+Income-eligible households may also receive free weatherization (insulation and air sealing) as part of the energy assessment.
+Eligibility is determined by Mass Save income thresholds that vary by household size and utility sponsor, and it is confirmed at application — not at the quote stage.
+Contact Mass Save at 866-527-7283 to check your eligibility before signing a heat pump contract; the process is confidential.

 | Incentive | Amount | Status |